castle-engine/wyrd-forest/README.md

 * Terrain shader with 3 blended texture layers and darkened slopes (parameters are also editable during the game)
 * Simple walking in FPS mode (you can use AWSD keys, array keys, drag with mouse, press F4 to toggle mouse look, C to crouch, Space to jump, Shift to run)
 * Ability to save generated terrain as 3D model in X3D format
+* You can spawn trees (right mouse button) and evil squirrels with shooting targets (left mouse button)
+* More to come soon :)

 ## Compilation